 Tiree Wave Classic 1986

-This was to be a team effort with Joe and Andy being joined by 3 Rosses; Mungo, Sue and Neill ( not all related ), Andi Robertson and many others with all the time keeping, flag hoisting, horn sounding and result computing.
+This was to be a team effort with Joe and Andy being joined by 3 Rosses; Mungo, Sue, and Neill ( not all related ), Andi Robertson, and many others with all the timekeeping, flag hoisting, horn sounding, and result computing.
 Spells of duty were interspersed with time on the water, in some cases even in the competition, the spirit that is an essential element of the event was developing.
-Winner was Duncan Coombs with Scotland”s Gordon Millar coming third and Mungo Ross taking the amateur prize.
+The winner was Duncan Coombs with Scotland’s Gordon Millar coming third and Mungo Ross taking the amateur prize.

 The event itself was considered by most to be an unqualified success and made the most of the variety offered on this special island.
 Three different beaches were used on various days with the final taking place at Crossapol.
 This was a truly “Classic” day with a force 5-6 blowing cross-offshore giving, at times, mast high waves.
 Another trend within the arena of the Tiree Wave Classic was also to begin here; that year and almost every year since a virtual unknown was to appear and to shine.
 This time it was Mark Wills who pushed Duncan Coombs very hard but wasn’t quite consistent enough to take the top spot.
 Although a few loops had been witnessed that week Duncan will long be remembered for an outrageously high jump in the final, for a few brief moments it seemed he might never come down.